appium/ruby_console/osx.md

 ![](img/hax.png)

 - After launching the emulator, check that it's listed in adb devices.
 Run the following commands a few times until it's listed.
+If you see `error: protocol fault (no status)` just keep running the command until the emulator is detected.
 `adb kill-server; adb devices`